 Hello!
 Welcome to the about page.
 My name is Jeremy Grifski, and I’m the founder of The Renegade Coder, a software education website officially launched in April 2017.
 The purpose of The Renegade Coder is two-fold:

 - To provide free software curriculum to the developer community (see Code and Teach)

 - To document my journey as a developer, author, and mentor (see Blog and Meta)

 As long as I’m true to those ideals, we’ll all be satisfied.
 Of course, to sustain that mission, I rely on support from people like you.
-If you’d like to show your support, make sure to become a member, hop on the mailing list, or browse the shop.
+If you’d like to show your support, make sure to become a member, hop on the mailing list, or follow me on Twitter.